Loading...

 1. Initiate the analysis for the folder: POST /api/folders/{{folder_id}}/analyses/

-or folder_id
+You'll needanalysis_id or folder_id from response.

 2. If you use a webhook, just wait for it to return the information needed.
 Otherwise, initiate polling: